EMAS in the European Institutions

-The European Commission was the first EU Institution to become registered with EMAS.
-Other EU institutions are also responding to the challenge of taking responsibility for their environmental impacts.
-The European Commission EMAS team members are proud and honored to have served sometimes as 'mentors' to their colleagues in setting up the scheme in other institutions – "Walking the talk", as we say!
+The European Commission was the first EU Institution to become registered with EMAS and currently, 12 EU Institutions and bodies are EMAS-registered.
+The European Commission EMAS team members are proud and honoured to have served sometimes as 'mentors' to their colleagues in setting up the scheme in other institutions – "Walking the talk", as we say!

-Currently, the Commission's environmental management system covers its eight largest sites which are located in seven European countries, meaning all occupied buildings in Brussels (62), 17 buildings in Luxembourg, and the five Joint Research Centre (JRC) sites in Petten, Geel, Seville, Karlsruhe, Ispra and DG SANTE's site at Grange.
-In total, this reaches up to 1,540,596 m2 – or 92% of the EC sites.
+Currently, the Commission's environmental management system covers its eight largest sites which are located in seven European countries, meaning 58 occupied buildings in Brussels, 14 buildings in Luxembourg, and the five Joint Research Centre (JRC) sites in Petten, Geel, Seville, Karlsruhe, Ispra and DG SANTE's site at Grange.
+In total, this reaches up to 1,610,185 m2 – or 96% of the EC sites.

-For the coming years, the Commission aims to further extend the scope of its EMAS registration to include executive agencies under Commission facilities management control and by doing so to ensure the continuous reduction of its environmental impact.
+For the coming years, the Commission aims to further extend the scope of its EMAS registration to include executive agencies under Commission facilities management control, as well as EC Representations across Europe, and by doing so to ensure the continuous reduction of its environmental impact.

 Since the first EMAS registration in 2005, the Commission has achieved significant results